ahdirmai/dcgi-ahdirmai.id/README.md

 ## Overview

-This is the official landing page and content management system for **DC Genderang Irama (MAN 2 Model Banjarmasin)**.
+This is the official landing page and content management system for **DC Genderang Irama (MAN 2 BANJARMASIN)**.
 The system allows administrators to manage dynamic content such as Visions, Missions, Galleries, Achievements, and Team Members via a user-friendly admin interface.

 ## Key Features